chrisov/Inception/README.md

 ### 2.3 Single Container

 Running the single container is useful when first setting up the service, to check if there is any misconfiguration in the Dockerfile.
-It's important to remember though to keep it as simple as possible.
 In the case of the Nginx service, we don't want to copy any configuration file back into the container, as this will override any default global instructions and make the container listen for the wp-php's container's port 9000.

 If we uncomment that part (*line 8*), the container can stay alive and running and we can then check for the specific port in the localhost for Nginx's welcome message.
 Otherwise the container's creation will **fail**.
 To test it, we build and run the container:

 ```
-$ docker build -t nginx srcs/requirements/nginx/.
+$ docker build -t nginx {path_to_dockerfile}
-$ docker run -d -p 80:80 nginx
+$ docker run -d -p 8080:80 nginx
 ```

 This Dockerfile starts the web server and is listening for requests.
-We can already access it in the local port 80 `https://localhost/80`.
+We can already access it in the local port 80 `https://localhost/8080`.
 If the engine started correctly, we will be able to see a Nginx welcome message!